Top Business Intelligence Features To Boost Your Business Performance

 Other convenient sharing options provided by business intelligence tools include sharing your dashboards via a live URL that is password-protected for extra safety.
 This is an especially useful feature for interdisciplinary projects where teams need to work conjointly from different parts of the world as they can easily access the data, significantly enhancing collaboration.
 Lastly, if you need to print your weekly or monthly reports to physically share them in a meeting, they can be easily adapted to any export format such as PDF, PNG, Excel, and many more, without breaking any charts or graphs.

-b) Embedding capabilities
+b) Embedding & white labeling capabilities

 c) Client reporting

-Being able to automatically generate external client reports is another one of the important features of business intelligence you should consider.
-As mentioned before, traditional means of reporting can take several hours or even days leaving almost no time to perform analysis or other tasks such as planning and implementing strategies.
+Being able to automatically generate external client reports is another of the most important features of business intelligence tools you should consider.
+As mentioned before, traditional means of reporting can take several hours or even days, leaving almost no time to perform analysis or other tasks such as planning and implementing strategies.
 A modern BI reporting tool provides you with automated features to generate a professional client dashboard with just a few clicks.
 You just need to schedule your reports to be generated in a specific time frame and sent to selected recipients.
 Additionally, dashboards are white-labeled, meaning they can be customized to the color, logo, and font of your clients for an extra professional look.
 This will allow you to deliver a quality service while optimizing your internal processes for an efficient workflow.

 d) Viewing rights

-Last but not least, the security and integrity of your data are one of the key features of business intelligence.
+Last but not least, the security and integrity of your data are one of the key features of business intelligence applications.
 Your reports contain a lot of sensitive data about your company that needs to be protected since a leak can bring bad consequences.
 Tools such as datapine provide you with different viewing rights so you can determine in which way your information will be viewed and interacted with by specific users.
 This way you get full control over how your data is being managed and increase the protection in your analysis process.
 There are several scenarios in which you will need to share your reports with internal and external stakeholders, here are 4 levels of viewing rights that can make sharing dashboards safer and more efficient: